endymion1818/deliciousreverie-2023/src/pages/posts/automated-accessibility-testing-is-great-but.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Automated accessibility testing is great, but ... - Delicious Reverie"
+title: "Automated accessibility testing is great, but ..."
 description: "We recently had a situation using jest-axe in tests, where the landmarks feature wasn't work as expected.
 This helped me verify why we shouldn't rely solely on automated tools, never mind how good they are.
 "
-categories:
+tags: javascript, react, accessibility
 datePublished: 2021-01-20
 ---
 We recently had a situation using jest-axe in tests, where the landmarks feature wasn't work as expected.
 This helped me verify why we shouldn't rely solely on automated tools, never mind how good they are.